MatejKocourek/apt-fuzzer/code-coverage/README.md

 - In the same file, inject at the beginning of `main` a call to register the function that generates the lcov file to be called at exit (see [`atexit`](https://en.cppreference.com/w/c/program/atexit))
 - Pay attention to one-liner functions, compound statements

-Then you just have to compile the instrumented C files (preferably with `-O0`) and run the resulting executable `prog` to get the coverage in `prog.lcov`.
+Then you just have to compile the instrumented C files (preferably with `-O0`) and run the resulting executable `prog` to get the coverage in `coverage.lcov`.

 ## Testing